demonaco/Portfolio-Update/README.md

 ### Throughout component searching, I came across so many great building blocks that really sparked brainstorming for me and got the creative juices flowing.
 I wanted to take the reader on a journey with photos, as traveling is a big passion of mine and a part of my life, and I wanted to use copy that was personable.
 It's like stating "yes, I enjoy my profession, but there's still more than just that."
 I want the reader to leave with a take-away that feels like they almost know me!

 ### Steps:
-1. I started looking for inspriation, as I didn't know completely which direction I wanted to head down for design.
-My first look was at Tachyons, as resource shared with us that I hadn't yet used.
+1. I started looking for inspiration, as I didn't know completely which direction I wanted to head down for design.
+My first look was at Tachyons, a resource shared with us that I hadn't yet used.

 2. Upon looking at Tachyons component resources I loved their nav bar which I used and it showcased throughout the site.
 I also used their social media footer bar which displays clickable social media icons of mine.